jensengroup/tmc_sa/README.md

 Get your hands on a virtual library of molecules you would like to use as reference of correct chemistry (here `tmc.smi`).
 Then use this library to create a dictionary of chemical features (here `tmc.dict`).
 You can specify the radius of circular atomic environments using the --environment_radius argument (here `1`).

+> **Important:** The SMILES need to have explicit hydrogens to get proper encoding of keys!
+Currently, SMILES missing explicit hydrogens are encoded
+> incorrectly.

 Creating the tmc.dict by calling the MoleculeAutoCorrect binaries with Python using the scripts highlighted below:
 NB!
 When creating the dict, it is important that you use the conda env installed above ([env.yml](env.yml)).
 Otherwise you will get an error.
 After the .dict has been created you can switch to an environment with a newer version of RDKit.